vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Quests/Moonstone of Sehanine.md

 - **Visions of the Past:** Characters who successfully align the phases may see glimpses of past events tied to Sehanine’s worship, the fall of the temple, or the corruption that summoned the Lunar Shade.
 These visions could provide clues for future encounters or insight into the Moonlit Oracle’s warnings.
 - **A Prophetic Moment:** Lullaby or another moon-touched character might receive a vision of their future role in Sehanine’s plans.
 For example, they may see themselves wielding the Moonstone’s power against a coming darkness.

----

-### **Thematic Reward**

-Completing the mosaic’s challenge or solving its puzzle in harmony with Sehanine’s teachings grants a **blessing**:

-- **Lunar Grace (Blessing):** For the next 24 hours, each party member gains a boon tied to Sehanine’s domain:
-    - **Dreaming Insight:** Once, the character can reroll a failed Insight check.
-    - **Moonlit Protection:** Gain resistance to radiant and necrotic damage.
-    - **Celestial Guidance:** The party automatically succeeds on their next saving throw against illusions or charm effects.

----

-The cracked mosaic ties seamlessly into the puzzle, combat, and lore of the temple, making it a memorable and dynamic element of the encounter.
-Let me know if you’d like further refinement or to add specific player interactions!

 ### **The Sacred Moonstone**